-According to VCL decomposition, V^{PCL} should eliminate both measurement errors and anomalous values by averaging within group incomes.
-VCL suggest choosing the bandwidth which maximizes the potential redistributive effect.
-On one side, it is true that the larger the groups, the more efficacious the smoothing action is; on the other side, the larger the groups, the less equals incomes are within groups.
-AJL methodology appears to be quite appealing for the horizontal effect measure adopted: as we stressed in the previous chapter, $H^{4/L}$ cannot result in being positive when all groups' post-tax Gini indexes are lower than the corresponding pre-tax ones.
-It cannot be excluded at all for H^{VCL} .
-H presents the undoubted advantage of being considered together with R^{APK} and so not only with $R^{4/L}$.
-However its interpretation is not simple because negative values of H imply the horizontal effect is added and not subtracted to the overall redistributive effect.
+VCL propose their decomposition with the idea that, in measuring the vertical effect by the pre-tax and post-tax distribution of group income averages, V^{VCL} should eliminate either of measurement errors or anomalous values, by averaging within group incomes: of course, on one side the larger the groups are the more efficacious the smoothing performed by averaging is, but, on another side, the larger the groups are the less equals incomes are within groups.
+VCL suggest to choose the bandwidth which maximizes the potential redistributive effect.
+AJL appears to be quite appealing for the horizontal effect measure adopted: as we stressed in the previous paragraph, H^{AJL} cannot result in being positive when all groups post-tax Gini indexes are lower than the corresponding pre-tax ones, which cannot be excluded at all for H^{VCL} .

+H presents the undoubted advantage of been considered together R^{APK} and then not only with R^{AJL} : however its interpretation is not straight as LU notice.

-Looking either at Figures 1a and 1b in the present paper or the corresponding UL figures, we can see that, in correspondence of some bandwidths, the three potential redistributive effects are quite close, or even coincide.
-We would observe even closer values when the bandwidth tends to cover the whole income range: in this case, however, as already noticed, the three indexes would tend to zero and would not capture any potential vertical redistribution at all.
+Looking either at Figure 1 and 1bis in the present paper or to LU figures, we can see that, in correspondence of some bandwidths, the three potential redistributive effects are quite close, or even coincide.
+We would observe even closer values when the bandwidth tends to cover the whole income range: in this case, however, as already noticed, the three indexes would tend to zero and would not capture any potential vertical redistribution at all!